 14 Roberts St N, Fargo, ND

-If you are unsure of what to order the chart helps break down the coffee brewing methods/options and non-coffee menu items available.
+If unsure what to order, the chart helps break down the coffee brewing methods/options and non-coffee menu items available.

 I immediately understood why it was so popular after I tried it.
 It reminded me of the Roosevelt latte from Honest Coffee in Franklin, TN.